prometheusresearch/baseline-codebase/src/rex.setup/README.rst

 appear twice with different incompatible versions.
 For example different parts of an app can rely on different incompatible ``react-forms`` package versions and still function correctly.
-This is not possible with ``React`` or ``jQuery`` and this is why we force it to be peer dependencies.
+This is not possible with ``React`` or ``jQuery`` and this is why we force them to be peer dependencies.

 Both types of dependencies could be referenced from JavaScript code using CommonJS_ ``require()`` function.
 For example, to use jQuery, you may write::